nikkNizz/Drawish/README.md

 ##### Pixel matrix.
 Right-click on a point of the image, the pixel matrix will appear enlarged for the area in the vicinity of the cursor.
-Clicking on a zoomed pixel with the **right** mouse button, it will be replaced with the active color.
+Clicking on a zoomed pixel with the **right** mouse button, it will be replaced with the active color, or draw with the active color by holding down the right mouse button.
-Clicking with the left mouse button, you get the information about the rgb color of the pixel.
+Clicking with the **left** mouse button, to get information about the rgb color of the pixel.
 Remove the enlarged area with another right-click on the image.
+To reduce the image again, use scaling in this case.

 ##### Double the pixels or Increase by 10%.
 If there is an active selection these functions applies to the selection, otherwise they applie to the entire image.